van001/contract_1st_development/README.md

 The website, built in 2013, is completely serverless & 100% responsive.
 It has been since running with very little maintenance and zero downtime.

+And then Covid19 happened and world suddenly got virtual, she felt why not make the wbesite more dynamic and modern for the next generation.

+This project is series of projects that I will be building before I build the next geneation website for her.

 # Philosophy